 Document 3: Durable Power of Attorney (F.S. ch.
 709 Part II)

-Florida abolished springing POAs effective 10/1/2011 and now uses an enhanced durable POA: the document is effective immediately on signing (unless drafted otherwise) and remains effective through incapacity.
-Execution requires the formalities of a deed: signed by the principal in the presence of two witnesses, notarized.
-Critical: F.S. § 709.2202 requires that "super-powers", gift-making, trust-funding, beneficiary designations, survivorship rights, be separately enumerated and separately initialed by the principal.
-A general DPOA without these specific super-power initials cannot do estate-planning Medicaid work.
-Your elder law attorney will draft accordingly.
+Florida abolished springing POAs in 2011 and now uses an enhanced durable POA: effective immediately on signing (unless drafted otherwise) and remaining effective through incapacity, executed with the formalities of a deed (signed before two witnesses and notarized).
+Critical: Fla.
+Stat. s.
+709.2202 requires "super-powers", gift-making, trust-funding, beneficiary and survivorship changes, to be separately initialed by the principal.
+A general DPOA without those specific super-power initials cannot do estate-planning Medicaid work, so your elder law attorney will draft accordingly.

 This is the under-appreciated quartet member.
-Florida's guardianship statute (F.S. ch.
-744) governs court appointment of a guardian for an incapacitated person.
-Without a preneed designation, courts often appoint a professional guardian if family cannot agree or is unavailable, a stranger, paid out of the ward's estate.
-The Designation of Preneed Guardian is a written declaration, signed in the presence of two attesting witnesses (present at the same time), naming the preferred guardian in advance of incapacity.
-The document may be filed with the clerk of court.
-When filed and produced in an incapacity proceeding, it creates a rebuttable presumption that the named preneed guardian is entitled to serve.
-This is your insurance against professional guardianship.
+Without it, courts often appoint a professional guardian, a stranger paid out of the ward's estate, when family cannot agree or is unavailable.
+The Designation of Preneed Guardian names your preferred guardian in advance, and when filed and produced in an incapacity proceeding it creates a rebuttable presumption that your named person is entitled to serve.
+It is your insurance against professional guardianship.

-For free or low-cost elder law support, call the Florida Senior Legal Helpline at 1-888-895-7873 (operated through Area Agency funding); the Florida Bar Elder Law Section referral; or the Florida Health Justice Project (floridahealthjustice.org), which publishes the Advocate's Guide to Florida Long-Term Care Medicaid (5th ed.).
+For free or low-cost help, call the Florida Senior Legal Helpline at 1-888-895-7873, ask the Florida Bar Elder Law Section for a referral, or reach the Florida Health Justice Project (floridahealthjustice.org).

 Stay home as long as you safely can

-Most families want this, and most dementia trajectories permit it through FAST 5 or even early FAST 6 with stacked supports.
-Home care typically means: a family caregiver (paid or unpaid) plus an aide a few hours/day (Medicare home health if homebound and skilled need; SMMC LTC home and community-based services; ADI/CCE/NFCSP respite).
-Triggers for transition out of home: 24/7 supervision needs the family cannot sustain without injury to their own health; wandering or combative behavior creating safety risk; medical complexity beyond home-aide training; caregiver collapse.
+Most families want this, and most dementia trajectories permit it through moderate stages with stacked supports: a family caregiver (paid or unpaid) plus an aide a few hours a day through Medicare home health, SMMC LTC home-and-community services, or ADI/CCE respite.
+The triggers for transition out of home are consistent: round-the-clock supervision needs the family cannot sustain without harming their own health, wandering or combative behavior that creates a safety risk, medical complexity beyond home-aide training, or caregiver collapse.
 Home care is right until it isn't.

-If you are the family caregiver and need to work, or if your loved one is socially isolated at home, specialized adult day care is one of Florida's best benefits.
-Project R.E.L.I.E.F. and the Alzheimer's Community Care centers (in Palm Beach/Martin/St. Lucie) and the eight Project R.E.L.I.E.F. day centers funded statewide through ADI provide professional staffing, dementia-trained activities, lunch, and transportation for sliding-fee or zero out-of-pocket cost based on eligibility.
+If you need to work, or your loved one is isolated at home, specialized adult day care is one of Florida's best benefits.
+Florida's ADI-funded day centers provide professional staffing, dementia-trained activities, meals, and transportation for a sliding fee or, based on eligibility, no out-of-pocket cost.
 Call the Statewide Elder Helpline (1-800-963-5337) for the closest center.

-Assisted living facility (ALF), and the new Memory Care specialty license
+Assisted living and the new Memory Care specialty license

-Hospice, at home, in the ALF/NH, or inpatient
+Hospice, at home, in the ALF or nursing home, or inpatient

 Hospice is a Medicare benefit, not a setting.
-Most dementia hospice care is delivered in the patient's existing home, ALF, or NH, with the hospice agency layering on RN visits, aide visits, social work, chaplaincy, drugs related to the terminal diagnosis, DME, and 5-day inpatient respite for the family caregiver.
-Hospice eligibility for dementia is FAST 7c + complication under CMS LCD L34567.
+Most dementia hospice care is delivered in the patient's existing home, ALF, or nursing home, with the hospice agency layering on nurse visits, aide visits, social work, chaplaincy, drugs related to the terminal diagnosis, equipment, and inpatient respite for the family caregiver.
+That respite is inpatient, a short-term stay in an approved facility rather than extra help at home; it may not run more than 5 consecutive days at a time (day 6 onward pays at the routine home care rate), and there is a 5% beneficiary coinsurance on the respite payment.
+Hospice eligibility for dementia is generally FAST stage 7 or greater plus a qualifying complication under CMS LCD L34567.

 Caregiver self-care: this is not a luxury

 Join a support group.
-All three Florida chapters of the Alzheimer's Association run support groups, both in-person and online.
-So do many AAAs and ACC.
-You will meet people who understand the specific isolation of dementia caregiving and who have walked five years ahead of you on the same path.
+All three Florida chapters of the Alzheimer's Association run support groups, in person and online, as do many Area Agencies on Aging.
+You will meet people who understand the specific isolation of dementia caregiving and who are years ahead of you on the same path.

 Use mental health benefits.
-Caregiver depression is an actual diagnosis that responds to actual treatment.
-Medicare Part B covers behavioral health visits.
-Many AAAs have caregiver counseling; many GUIDE Care Navigators connect to it.
-Florida 211 (dial 2-1-1) routes to mental health crisis support.
+Caregiver depression is a real diagnosis that responds to real treatment.
+Medicare Part B covers behavioral-health visits, many AAAs offer caregiver counseling, and Florida 211 (dial 2-1-1) routes to crisis support.

-Ask for help.
-This is the single hardest behavior change for most caregivers.
-Friends, neighbors, faith communities, adult children, and siblings will often help, but only when asked specifically.
-"Could you sit with Mom for two hours on Saturday" is more actionable than "I'm overwhelmed."
+Ask for help specifically.
+Friends, neighbors, faith communities, and siblings will often help, but usually only when asked for something concrete.
+"Could you sit with Mom for two hours on Saturday?" is more actionable than "I'm overwhelmed."

 End-of-life decisions for dementia in Florida